davidtetour/trainista/docs/journal.md

 include `mascot` as an inherited field from `Mascot` trait follow up with dropping `form` field, to remove all non-essential fields

+### Refactor Menu to a Loop
+The core of the program is in fact a state loop that loops between presenting menu and presenting an exercise until the program is ended with quit.
+The behavior of the program seems very similar to conventional main game loops.
+Additional loops may be introduced initiating from the presenting of the menu, such as showing stats.
+Additional refactorings:
+ - exercise option -> exercise choice
+ - running menu -> presenting menu
+ - running exercise -> presenting exercise
+Eventually a proper state transition mechanism may be implemented, where the dialogue with the user is an effect / trigger of such state changes.

 ## Implemented

 ### testing prerequisites